banthapo/Java_demos/git_lessons/readme.txt

         => creates a new branch and checks into the created branch -> git switch -c new-branch-name
         => not working :: no longer a git command

+## Git delete/removing and restore
+    -> git restore
+        => not working as expected :: no manual entry for git restore ->